DocHatty/ImpressionistLLM/README.md

 # ImpressionismLLM/ImpressionistLLM

-### An invisible AI layer that sits on top of every app on your Mac

-Your cursor is now an agent, you can interact with anything, anywhere, ever present ai contexual awareness.
+**Your cursor is now an agent.
+AI lives at your fingertip, invisible, everywhere, always on.**

+Select text in any app.
+Hit one key.
+The answer lands right where you are.

+No tabs.
+No copy-paste gymnastics.
+No new windows.
+No plugins.
+No lock-in.

-<br/>No tab switching.
-No copy paste dance.
-The model comes to you.
+The model comes to you, not the other way around.

 <br/>